Oghuz Turks: Imadaddin Nasimi

+Magtymguly Pyragy

+Magtymguly Pyragy (c.
+1733–c.
+1790) is esteemed as the father of Turkmen literature.
+His poetry, composed in the Turkmen language, addresses topics such as patriotism, social justice, and moral integrity.
+Employing the qoshuk form, his verses played a crucial role in fostering a sense of national identity among the Turkmen people.

 Oghuz and Yörüks

-Yörüks are an Oghuz ethnic group, some of whom are still semi-nomadic, primarily inhabiting the mountains of Anatolia and partly Balkan peninsula.
-Their name derives from the verb from Chagatai language, yörü- "yörümek" (to walk), but Western Turkic yürü- (yürümek in infinitive), which means "to walk", with the word Yörük or Yürük designating "those who walk, walkers".
+Yörüks are Turkish subgroup of Oghuz origin, some of whom are still semi-nomadic, primarily inhabiting the mountains of Anatolia and partly Balkan peninsula.

+In the medieval era, to distinguish their own loyal Sunni Turkomans from the Shah-loyal Shiite Kızılbaş Turkomans of eastern Anatolia and Azerbaijan, Ottoman governors coined the blanket term Yörük (or Yürük), meaning "nomad" or "wanderer."
+This served as a political demarcation between western (Ottoman Turkic) and eastern (Persian-influenced) Turkoman groups.

+Despite being politically divided between the Ottoman Turks and the Persian-influenced eastern realms, Eastern and Western Turkomans were ethnically and linguistically the same, differing only in minor dialectal or cultural aspects.

 The Yörük to this day appear as a distinct segment of the population of Macedonia and Thrace where they settled as early as the 14th century.
 While today the Yörük are increasingly settled, many of them still maintain their nomadic lifestyle, breeding goats and sheep in the Taurus Mountains and further eastern parts of mediterranean regions (in southern Anatolia), in the Pindus (Epirus, Greece), the Šar Mountains (North Macedonia), the Pirin and Rhodope Mountains (Bulgaria) and Dobrudja.

 An earlier offshoot of the Yörüks, the Kailars or Kayılar Turks were amongst the first Turkish colonists in Europe, (Kailar or Kayılar being the Turkish name for the Greek town of Ptolemaida which took its current name in 1928) formerly inhabiting parts of the Greek regions of Thessaly and Macedonia.
 Settled Yörüks could be found until 1923, especially near and in the town of Kozani.